-Celestron’s LCM (“Lightweight Computerized Mount”) line, being the lowest priced of all of Celestron’s GoTo offerings, would seem to offer surprisingly good value.
-Unfortunately, the LCM line, particularly the 114mm model I’m reviewing here, is simply too compromised to meet its price point to be of much good use to a beginner let alone an experienced astronomer.
+Unfortunately, the LCM line, particularly the 114 mm model reviewed here, simply compromises too many features for its low price to be of much use to a beginner, let alone an experienced astronomer.

 The Optical Tube Assembly